psalin/dotmgr/README.md

 ## Usage

-Can be used as e.g. a git submodule in a gitfiles repository.
+Can, for example, be used as a git submodule in a dotfiles repository.

 #### Examples